 Scientific Executive Committee

-Ada Dialla, Associate Professor of European History, Department of Theory and History of Art, Athens School of Fine Arts
+Ada Dialla, Professor Modern & Contemporary European History, Department of Art Theory & History, Athens School of Fine Arts

 George Kalaouzis, Computer Engineer, Department of Architecture, University of Thessaly

-Ioulia Pentazou, Dr. of Architecture, University of Thessaly (specialization in digital interactive and information design)
+Ioulia Pentazou, Assistant Professor, Department of Culture and Creative Media and Industries, University of Thessaly (specialization in digital interactive and information design)

 Eleni Stambogli, Historian, publisher

 Despoina Valatsou, Dr. of History, University of Athens (specialization in Digital Humanities and Digital History)